circuito-suman/sprites_generator/README.md

 Welcome to the Sprite Generator!
 This project allows you to create and visualize sprite data in both hexadecimal and binary formats using an interactive LED matrix.
 Customize the size of your matrix, toggle LED states, and switch between output formats effortlessly. 🎉

-## 🌟 Features
+## 🚀 Features

-- **Adjustable Matrix**: Change the number of rows and columns to fit your sprite needs.
+- **Adjustable Grid Size**: Customize the number of rows and columns.
-- **Interactive LED Buttons**: Click to toggle LED states and see the changes in real-time.
+- **Toggle LEDs**: Click on grid cells to toggle their state.
-- **Output Formats**: Choose between hexadecimal and binary output for your sprite data.
+- **Output Formats**: Generate sprite data in hexadecimal or binary format.
+- **Concatenated Hex Output**: Option to generate data for the entire row.
+- **Brightness Control**: Adjust the brightness value, which gets appended to the output data.
-- **Responsive Design**: The matrix and controls are responsive and adapt to different screen sizes.
+- **Responsive Design**: The interface is responsive and works well on different devices.
-- **Animated Background**: Enjoy a visually appealing gradient background with wave animations.

-## 🚀 Getting Started
+## 🛠 Getting Started

 ### Prerequisites